-In order to be able to use the corporate card, employers will have to pay a monthly subscription fee for every user they assign a card to.
+In order to be able to use the corporate card, employers will have to pay a monthly subscription fee to access Brex Premium.

-Traditionally, when a customer makes a payment with a credit card, the issuer of that card keeps a percentage of the sales price to compensate for setting up the payments infrastructure.
+Traditionally, when a customer makes a payment with a credit card, the issuer of that card keeps a percentage of the sales price (called interchange fee).
 In the case of Brex and Mastercard, this commission is shared between the two parties.

 Mastercard payment fees can be as high as two percent.
-How much of the commission Brex keeps is not publicly disclosed.
+How much of the interchange fee Brex gets to keep is not publicly disclosed.